pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 5. Business intelligence tools: These are tools used to analyze and report on the data in the data warehouse, such as OLAP (Online Analytical Processing) tools, reporting tools, and dashboards.

 The Kimball Data Warehouse Architecture is designed to support the efficient retrieval and analysis of large volumes of data, and to enable business users to easily explore and analyze the data using a variety of tools and techniques.
 It has become a widely adopted approach to building data warehouses and is used in a variety of industries and domains.

+## Data Products

+**A data product is a software application or service that is designed to deliver insights and value from data.**

+Data products are created by leveraging data analytics, machine learning, and other techniques to derive insights from data, and then delivering those insights to users through a user-friendly interface or API.

+While there are other datasets generated during the data modeling phase of a data warehouse, data products are generally downstream from the core data models of the data warehouse.
+Examples include:

+1. Data for a Business Intelligence Dashboard
+2. Aggregated dataset for downstream machine learning
+3. Operational Data (todo: differentiate this from BI data)
+4. Monitoring Data
+5. Data for Exploratory Discovery
+6. Analytical Dataset

 # Machine Learning Terms Definitions